Blair Niles: Society of Woman Geographers

 In 1925, during tea with Marguerite Harrison, Blair suggested the formation of a society for woman explorers because the all-men Explorers Club banned women from membership.
 Marguerite endorsed the idea and they presented it to Gertrude Emerson Sen and Gertrude Mathews Shelby, also explorers.
 They recruited Harriet Chalmers Adams as president of the newly formed Society of Woman Geographers.
 The organization grew rapidly and admitted as members such illustrious women as Amelia Earhart, Margaret Mead, Osa Johnson, Annie Smith Peck, Louise Arner Boyd, Josephine Peary, Pearl S. Buck, Malvina Hoffman, Gloria Hollister, Anna Heyward Taylor, Eleanor Roosevelt, and Te Ata, Membership was not limited to explorers, but included anyone whose published works (including art and music) contributed to the understanding of the countries on which the member specialized.
+In 1944 she was awarded the Gold Medal, the organization's highest honor.
 The Society is still in existence today.
 More recent members include Jane Goodall, Sylvia Earle, and Kathryn Sullivan.